 The approach we use to resolve this is to create a UI with functionality to serve the purpose of both the view and the controller.
+Display components

-Display components will be available to the view, which invokes the appropriate display commands.
+Software Architecture and Design (18CS73 will be available to the view, which invokes the appropriate display commands.
 Components which capture events generated by user inputs are configured to pass on the message to the appropriate subsystem; note that events for some operations (like scrolling) are handled by the view, whereas others (like add, delete) are sent to the controller.

-4.2.3 Benefits of the MVC Pattern
+Benefits of the MVC Pattern

 - 1. Cohesive modules: Instead of putting unrelated code (display and data) in the same module, we separate the functionality so that each module is cohesive. - 2.
-Flexibility: The model is unaware of the exact nature of the view or controller it is working with.
-It is simply an observable.
-This adds flexibility. - 3.
-Low coupling: Modularity of the design improves the chances that components can be swapped in and out as the user or programmer desires.
+Flexibility: The model is unaware of the exact nature of the view or controller it

+- 3. Low coupling: Modularity of the design improves the chances that components can be swapped in and out as the user or programmer desires.
 This also promotes parallel development, easier debugging, and maintenance. - 4.
-Adaptable modules: Components can be changed with less interference to the rest of the system.

-5. Distributed systems: Since the modules are separated, it is possible that the three subsystems are geographically separated.
+Adaptable modules: Components can be changed with less interference to the rest of the system. - 5.
+Distributed systems: Since the modules are separated, it is possible that the three subsystems are geographically separated.